What is the mitral valve prolapse death rate with MVP?

 3. Women generally have a higher mortality rate

-MVP affects both genders, but it appears to be more prevalent in women, especially those aged 20 to 40.
+MVP affects men, women, and children, but it appears to be more prevalent in females over the age of 20.
 Moreover, the mitral valve prolapse death rate is higher among females.
 More females per 100,000 died from mitral prolapse in the States between 1999 and 2015 than males.
 The female mortality rate did decrease over that period, though, bringing the death rate closer to that of males.

 Mortality rates dropped overall among people living with the condition, recent MVP data shows, and they continue to decline.
 The rate of death for females in 1999 was 0.15 per 100,000 people, versus 0.09 per 100,000 people for males.
 By end 2015, the mortality rate for females due to MVP had dropped to 0.07 per 100,000, while males saw the mitral prolapse death rate fall to 0.05.